sarahstoneB/DevOps-Interview-Questions-2/README.md

 #### Difference between TCP and UDP:

-  a.
-TCP is Connection-oriented protocol and UDP is Connectionless protocol
+- TCP is Connection-oriented protocol and UDP is Connectionless protocol

-  b.
-TCP is Stream oriented and UDP is Message oriented protocol
+- TCP is Stream oriented and UDP is Message oriented protocol

-  c.
-TCP is suited for applications that require high reliability and UDP is suitable for applications that need fast, efficient  transmission, such as games.  and transmission time is relatively less critical.
+- TCP is suited for applications that require high reliability and UDP is suitable for applications that need fast, efficient  transmission, such as games.  and transmission time is relatively less critical.

-  d.
-TCP header size is 20 bytes and UDP Header size is 8 bytes.
+- TCP header size is 20 bytes and UDP Header size is 8 bytes.

-  e.
-The speed for TCP is slower than UDP and UDP is faster because error recovery is not attempted.
+- The speed for TCP is slower than UDP and UDP is faster because error recovery is not attempted.
 It is a "best effort" protocol.

  #### What is RAID 0, RAID 1, RAID 5 and RAID 10?